A Simple Proof for the Existence of "Good" Pairs of Nested Lattices: Main Results

+The existence of such a sequence of nested lattice pairs is guaranteed by Theorem~\ref{thm:goodchains}.
+For brevity, we omit the sequence superscripts in the remainder of the proof, and simply use $\Lambda_c,\CV_c,\Lambda_f,\m{L}$ and $R$.

-Each of the $2^{nR}$ messages is mapped to a codeword in $\mathcal{C}$.
-Assume the transmitter wants to send the message $w$ which corresponds to the codeword $\bt\in\mathcal{C}$.
+Next, apply the mod-$\Lambda$ scheme of~\cite{ErezZamirAWGN} with the codebook $\m{L}$.
+Each of the $2^{nR}$ messages is mapped to a codeword in $\mathcal{L}$.
+Assume the transmitter wants to send the message $w$ which corresponds to the codeword $\bt\in\mathcal{L}$.
 It transmits

-where $\bU$ is a random dither that is uniformly distributed over $\CV_c$ and is statistically independent of $\bt$, and it is common randomness known to both the transmitter and the receiver.
-Due to the Crypto Lemma~\cite[Lemma 1]{ErezZamirAWGN}, $\bX$ is also uniformly distributed over $\CV$ and is statistically independent of $\bt$.
-Thus, the average transmission power is $\nicefrac{1}{n}\mathbb{E}\|\bX\|^2=\sigma^2(\Lambda_c)$.
-In the sequel we assume that $\Lambda_c$ is scaled such that $\sigma^2(\Lambda_c)=\Tsnr$, which satisfies the power constraint.
+where $\bU$ is a random dither statistically independent of $\bt$, known to both the transmitter and the receiver, uniformly distributed over $\CV_c$.
+Due to the Crypto Lemma~\cite[Lemma 1]{ErezZamirAWGN}, $\bX$ is also uniformly distributed over $\CV_c$ and is statistically independent of $\bt$.
+Thus, the average transmission power is $\tfrac{1}{n}\mathbb{E}\|\bX\|^2=\sigma^2(\Lambda_c)=\Tsnr$.

 The receiver scales its observation by a factor $\alpha>0$ to be specified later, adds back the dither $\bU$ and reduces the result modulo the coarse lattice

 where